U.A. High School

 - Remote Code Execution (RCE) via PHP

-: A vulnerable PHP script allowed arbitrary command execution. - Steganography: Hidden data within an image file revealed user credentials.
+index.php: A vulnerable PHP script allowed arbitrary command execution. - Steganography: Hidden data within an image file revealed user credentials.

 - Insecure Script Permissions and

-privileges allowed for privilege escalation to root.
+evalcommand abuse: A poorly configured script withsudoprivileges allowed for privilege escalation to root.

 The penetration test followed a standard methodology: